 Since primary budget assignments may be made to functional organizations, the level at which the organizational and CWBS elements are integrated may be the first point at which budgets are specifically assigned to CWBS elements.
 This is not always the case.
-Certain elements of the CWBS may have budgets assigned at the summary level and then subdivided as the work is broken down into manageable units of effort.
+Certain elements of the CWBS may have budgets assigned at the summary level which are then subdivided as the work is broken down into manageable units of effort.
 Regardless of the budgeting technique used all work eventually receives a budget.
-The sum of the budgets for all CWBS elements at any one level of the CWBS must be equal to or greater (if indirect costs are applied at the higher level) than the sum of the budgets at the next lower level.
+The sum of the budgets for all CWBS elements at any one level of the CWBS must be equal to or, if indirect costs are applied at that level, greater than the sum of the budgets at the next lower level.
 The same rule applies at all levels of the organizational structure.

 5. Contract Budget Base.
 The original budget established for elements of the CWBS should constitute a traceable basis against which contract growth can be measured.
 The starting point or base on which these original budgets are built is the original negotiated contract cost.
-In the absence of a negotiated value, the contract budget base may be those costs formally recognized by both DOE and the contractor as the value to be used for contract performance measurement purposes.
-In either case, for Criteria purposes, this is called the contract budget base.
-The contract budget base increases or decreases only as a result of changes authorized by the Cognizant Contracting Officer.
+In the absence of a negotiated contract cost, the contract budget base may be those costs formally recognized by both DOE and the contractor as the value to be used for contract performance measurement purposes.
+In either case, for CSCSC purposes, this is called the contract budget base.
 For definitized changes, the contract budget base increases or decreases by the amount negotiated for those changes.
 For authorized work which has not been negotiated, the contract budget base increases or decreases by the amount of cost estimated by the contractor for that effort.
 After negotiations, the contract budget base is adjusted to reflect any change resulting from the negotiations.
 The contract budget base, therefore, is a dynamic and controlled amount, changing as the authorized work under the contract changes.
 Figure 7 displays the contract budget base composition and how it may change under varying conditions.